Oberon, Sydney Australia - Friday, 18 May - 7:01am OberonAustralia.com

 BLACK SPRINGS

-24 kilometres from Oberon on the Abercrombie Road is a tidy village with good facilities.
-The tennis courts, recreation ground, community hall and shop are located opposite the Forestry Reserve camping area, which has water, toilets and fireplaces.
-The shop has a good range of supplies and sells petrol.
-It has a Visitor Information Centre which is the contact point should anyone wish to use the village facilities.
-The historic, stone Avoca Catholic Church and Shrine is in a lovely setting south of the village.
-There is also a historic cemetery Fossicking is popular at Sapphire Bend, off Riverview Road in Vulcan State Forest.
+24 kilometres from Oberon on the Abercrombie Road is the tidy village of Black Springs with good facilities.
+The tennis courts, recreation ground and community hall are located opposite the Forestry Reserve camping area, which has water, toilets and fireplaces.
+The historic, stone Avoca Catholic Church and Shrine is in a lovely setting south of the village with historic cemeteries nearby.
+Fossicking is a popular activity at Sapphire Bend, off Riverview Road in Vulcan State Forest.
 Mushrooms can be found in season, in the forest and trout fishing is nearby.

 BURRAGA